-- Preplant or preemergence applications to light sandy soil is not recommended. - Corn hybrids vary in tolerance to 2,4-D. Some are easily injured.
-Apply only to varieties known to be tolerant to 2,4-D. Consult the seed company or your Agricultural Experiment Station or Extension Service Weed Specialist for this information. - Note: Corn treated with 2,4-D may exhibit stem brittleness for 8-10 days following application.
+- Preplant or preemergence applications to light sandy soil are not recommended. - Corn hybrids vary in tolerance to 2,4-D. Some are easily injured.
+Apply only to varieties known to be tolerant to 2,4-D. Consult the seed company or your agricultural experiment station or extension service weed specialist for this information. - Note: Corn treated with 2,4-D may exhibit stem brittleness for 8-10 days following application.
 During this period, the crop is more susceptible to stem breakage from cultivation or wind.